 The inconveniences & injustices everyone quietly accepts because they’re too caught up trying to just survive the month, paycheck after paycheck.

 It’s true that I was deeply devoted to this cause.
 I used to treat, vaccinate, and feed the strays in my locality before I went away.
-But since Malaysia was a new country, and I didn’t want to get into trouble for breaking any laws or upsetting the locals, I’d lost touch with the service.
+But Malaysia was a foreign country, and I didn’t want to get into trouble for breaking any laws, so I’d lost touch with the service.

-So this was a chance to do what I really loved.
+This was a chance to do what I really loved.
 And I threw myself into it at a moment’s notice.
-Now my weekends go by in doing whatever I can to help the stray dogs, whether it’s transporting them to the municipality pound for neutering (so that there are no more poor puppies), or tending to their wounds.
+Now my weekends go by doing whatever I can to help the stray dogs, whether it’s transporting them to the municipality pound for neutering (so that there are no more poor puppies), or tending to their wounds.